ZGaillard/BPMKP/README.md

 # launch CLI demo
 mvn exec:java -Dexec.mainClass=ca.udem.gaillarz.Main

+# launch benchmark runner
+mvn exec:java -Dexec.mainClass=ca.udem.gaillarz.benchmark.MainBenchmark
 ```

 ## CLI usage

 When the CLI starts you can:

-- `1` Solve a hardcoded toy instance.
-- `2` Pick one instance file from a chosen resources subdirectory.
+- `1` Pick one instance file from a chosen resources subdirectory.
-- `3` Solve all instances in a chosen resources subdirectory (prints a summary at the end).
+- `2` Solve all instances in a chosen resources subdirectory (prints a summary at the end).
-- `4` Solve a random instance in a chosen resources subdirectory.
-- `5` Solve all discovered instances under `src/main/resources` (prints a summary at the end).
 - `v` Toggle verbose logging on/off (persists across runs within the session).
 - `0` Exit.